 Original graphics are preferred.
 If graphics are taken from a previous publication, permission to reproduce the figures must be obtained from the publisher before submission to CHIMIA and confirmation should be included with the manuscript.
-In any case, drawings must contain all necessary symbols and lettering, i.e. they must be usable without additional artwork by the CHIMIA printers.
+Drawings must contain all necessary symbols and lettering, i.e. they must be usable without additional artwork by the CHIMIA printers.